psoder/stupid-spotify/docs/README.md

-# Stupid Spotify
+# Stupid(Lucky) Spotify

-The idea behind Stupid Spotify is to create an interface that generats playlists based on stupid criteria, for instance, creating a playlist based on which date the song was released, the birthdate of an artist, or any other interesting aspect of the metadata that doesn’t have any correlation to song coherence.
-It should be a way of discovering new music in ways that are not supposed to be.
-We will implement different filters to enable the user’s journey to new music, and finally, save the song you found to your own Spotify playlist.
+The initial idea behind Stupid Spotify is to create an interface that generats playlists based on stupid criteria, for instance, creating a playlist based on which date the song was released, the birthdate of an artist, or any other interesting aspect of the metadata that doesn’t have any correlation to song coherence.

+But while we developed, we found it's impossible for us to do this function cause Spotify doesn't have these search property on it's API endpoint.
+Also, it only gives 20 results per serching.

+At last, we decided to do another function: searching by Lucky Word (get from random word API).
+It should also be a way of discovering new music in ways that are not supposed to be.

 This is the final project for the course [DH2642 Interaction Programming and the Dynamic Web](https://www.kth.se/student/kurser/kurs/DH2642?l=en) given at KTH during the spring of 2023.